Boundary stabilization of focusing NLKG near unstable equilibria: radial case: Introduction

-The main purpose of this paper is to add some control term on the dissipative boundary, $i. e. $ $u_t+ au_{\nu}=b(t)$, in order to stabilize those unstable modes.
+As illustrated above the main purpose of this paper is to add some control term on the dissipative boundary, $i. e. $ $u_t+ au_{\nu}=b(t)$, to stabilize those unstable modes.
 To reduce the difficulty, in this paper we only consider the radial case, $i. e.$ both initial data and boundary conditions are radial, which forces solutions be radial.
+It is to be expected, though, that the methods and results of this paper can be extended to the non-radial framework, at considerable technical expense. \\